FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 A
 ```

-**Question 165: Why are fractal dimensions important in the analysis of chaotic systems?**
+**Why are fractal dimensions important in the analysis of chaotic systems?**
 - A) They help in designing the system’s mechanical structure.
 - B) They are crucial for understanding the complexity and scale properties of chaotic attractors.
 - C) Fractal dimensions are used to simplify the mathematical model of the system.